DataSQRL/datasqrl.github.io/docs/getting-started/overview.md

 ## Learning By Doing

-The best way to learn a new tool is to use it.
-It might sound a little intimidating to build a whole data service in DataSQRL, but we are here to guide you every step along the way.
+If you're looking to learn DataSQRL, the best way is to build something with it.
+It doesn't have to be perfect, and you don't need to build something that is the biggest and baddest thing ever.
+Just get started, and make something you are proud of.

 <img src="/img/getting-started/tutorial/nutshop.jpg" alt="Nut Shop Tutorial >|" width="300"/>